Research in Progress

 If the study is a Clinical Trial of an Investigational Medicinal Product, the MHRA as the competent authority under the Clinical Trials Regulations, must authorise the amendment.

-If there is any propsed change to a study protocol that will have an impact on Trust resources, R&I acknowledgement is required for the proposed changed.
+If there is any proposed changes to a study protocol that will have an impact on Trust resources, R&I acknowledgement is required for the proposed changed.
 The Sponsor is responsible for sending us the amendment pack.
 If we accept the amendment, an email is sent to the research team and Sponsor acknowledging the amendment.
-If we are unable to accept the amendment, dialogue with the Sponsor would be started.
+If we are unable to accept the amendment, dialogue with the Sponsor will be started.

 If the Chief Investigator (CI) or local Principle Investigator (PI) is changed, please contact the HRA to establish their requirements for reporting a change to CI or PI.
 Changes to the research team other than the CI and PI are NOT considered substantial changes and do NOT need to be reported to the HRA.
 If the study is a Clinical Trial of an Investigational Medicinal Product, the MHRA as the competent authority under the Clinical Trials Regulations, requires notification of change of Chief Investigator as named on the Clinical Trial Authorisation.
 Please inform the Sponsor of changes to the Chief Investigator (CI) or local Principal Investigators (PIs).
 This will allow the Sponsor to ensure that appropriate agreements, allocating responsibilities for the study can be put in place with the new CI or PI.
-Where the Trust is the Sponsor, please inform the Research Governance team of the change.
+Where the Trust is the Sponsor, please contact your Sponsor represenative: email@example.com

 Further details can be found in the document Advice and Guidance for Researchers[pdf] 546KB